 13 1In the eighteenth year of King Jeroboam, Abijah became king over Judah.
 2He reigned three years in Jerusalem; his mother’s name was Micaiah daughter of Uriel of Gibeah.
 There was war between Abijah and Jeroboam.
 3Abijah joined battle with a force of warriors, 400,000 picked men.
 Jeroboam arrayed for battle against him 800,000 picked men, warriors.
 4Abijah stood on top of Mount Zemaraim in the hill country of Ephraim and said, “Listen to me, Jeroboam and all Israel.
 5Surely you know that the LORD God of Israel gave David kingship over Israel forever—to him and his sons—by a covenant of salt.
 6Jeroboam son of Nebat had been in the service of Solomon son of David, but he rose up and rebelled against his master.
-7Riff-raff and scoundrels gathered around him and pressed hard upon Rehoboam son of Solomon.
+7Riffraff and scoundrels gathered around him and pressed hard upon Rehoboam son of Solomon.
 Rehoboam was inexperienced and fainthearted and could not stand up to them.
 8Now you are bent on opposing the kingdom of the LORD, which is in the charge of the sons of David, because you are a great multitude and possess the golden calves that Jeroboam made for you as gods.
 9Did you not banish the priests of the LORD, the sons of Aaron and the Levites, and, like the peoples of the land, appoint your own priests?
 Anyone who offered himself for ordination with a young bull of the herd and seven rams became a priest of no-gods!
 10As for us, the LORD is our God, and we have not forsaken Him.
 The priests who minister to the LORD are the sons of Aaron, and the Levites are at their tasks.
 11They offer burnt offerings in smoke each morning and each evening, and the aromatic incense, the rows of bread on the pure table; they kindle the golden lampstand with its lamps burning each evening, for we keep the charge of the LORD our God, while you have forsaken it.
 12See, God is with us as our chief, and His priests have the trumpets for sounding blasts against you.
 O children of Israel, do not fight the LORD God of your fathers, because you will not succeed.”
 13Jeroboam, however, had directed the ambush to go around and come from the rear, thus a-the main body was-a in front of Judah, while the ambush was behind them.
 14When Judah turned around and saw that the fighting was before and behind them, they cried out to the LORD, and the priests blew the trumpets.
 15The men of Judah raised a shout; and when the men of Judah raised a shout, God routed Jeroboam and all Israel before Abijah and Judah.
 16The Israelites fled before Judah, and God delivered them into their hands.
-17Abijah and his army inflicted a severe defeat on them; 500,000 men of Israel fell slain.
+17Abijah and his army inflicted a severe defeat on them; 500,000 picked men of Israel fell slain.
 18The Israelites were crushed at that time, while the people of Judah triumphed because they relied on the LORD God of their fathers.
 19Abijah pursued Jeroboam and captured some of his cities—Bethel with its dependencies, Jeshanah with its dependencies, and Ephrain with its dependencies.
 20Jeroboam could not muster strength again during the days of Abijah.
 The LORD struck him down and he died.
 21But Abijah grew powerful; he married fourteen wives and begat twenty-two sons and sixteen daughters.